Yeseul Song

 In-Class Activity

-Since last week, you’ve experimented with output from a microcontroller, in light, sound, and movement.
+Since last week, you’ve experimented with output from a microcontroller controlling light, sound, and movement.
 We’ll discuss how it went for you, and answer any questions that came up.

 Assignments for Next Class

 Go over the Analog In and Out review questions.
-This self-graded quiz covers the material you’ve done so far.
+This self-graded quiz covers the analog in and out labs.
 You should be able to answer all the questions in it by now.
 If there are any you’re not sure of, set up office hours with your instructor to discuss your understanding the electronics concepts.

 Readings